netdata/helmchart/charts/netdata/README.md

 - `prometheus.io/scrape`: The default configuration will scrape all pods and, if set to false, this annotation excludes the pod from the scraping process.
 - `prometheus.io/path`: If the metrics path is not _/metrics_, define it with this annotation.
-- `prometheus.io/port`: Scrape the pod on the indicated port instead of the pod’s declared ports.
+- `prometheus.io/port`: Scrape the pod on the indicated port instead of the pod's declared ports.

 #### Configure service discovery